pantrypoints/sp/content/en/research/countries/china/xi/chapter-04b.md

 2. insist on doing everything for the people

-The Communist Party of China is a Marxist party, the vanguard of the Chinese working class, the vanguard of the Chinese people and the Chinese nation, and has no special interests of its own other than the interests of the people.
+The CCP is a Marxist party, the vanguard of the Chinese working class, the vanguard of the Chinese people and the Chinese nation, and has no special interests of its own other than the interests of the people.

-Adhering to doing everything for the people is the starting point and foothold of all the work of the Communist Party of China, and it is also the intrinsic meaning and practical requirement of adhering to the people-centered approach in the new era.
+Adhering to doing everything for the people is the starting point and foothold of all the work of the CCP, and it is also the intrinsic meaning and practical requirement of adhering to the people-centered approach in the new era.
 The Communist Party is a political party that emerged for the benefit of the people.
 The Communist Manifesto clearly stipulates that Communists have no interests different from those of the proletariat as a whole, and its ultimate goal is to realize that "the free development of everyone is the condition for the free development of all"1 of communist society.
-The Communist Party of China is a faithful practitioner of Marxism, and has consistently adhered to the needs of the people, the pursuit of the people, and the happiness of the people in the period of revolution, construction, and reform, and has always kept the people's warmth and warmth in mind and placed the people in the supreme
+The CCP is a faithful practitioner of Marxism, and has consistently adhered to the needs of the people, the pursuit of the people, and the happiness of the people in the period of revolution, construction, and reform, and has always kept the people's warmth and warmth in mind and placed the people in the supreme